MOVE AND FEEL BETTER WITH COSENTYX®

 #1 PRESCRIBED

-COSENTYX treats nr-axSpA by specifically targeting and blocking IL-17A, one of the multiple molecules that is believed to play a role in causing inflammation.
+Treatment for nr-axSpA that targets IL-17A, one of the multiple molecules in the body that may play a role in inflammation.

 Currently taking COSENTYX?

-Sign up for COSENTYX® Connect to access a full range of services and support, like your own dedicated Personal Support Specialist, a $0 co-pay,* if eligible, and supplemental injection support to make your experience with COSENTYX as easy, affordable, and convenient as possible.
+Sign up for COSENTYX® Connect to access a full range of services and support, like a COSENTYX® Connect Team member, the COSENTYX® Connect Co-pay program, if privately insured and otherwise eligible, and injection resources to make your experience with COSENTYX as easy, affordable, and convenient as possible.

 See how real people are doing after 5 years on COSENTYX.